michav1510/Optimizing-Pipeline-in-Azure/README.md

 5)default : If the potential customer had defaulted.
 It is a categorical field.
 The possible values are "yes", "no", "unknown".

-6)housing : Is the potential customer has taken housing loan?
+6)housing : If the potential customer has taken housing loan.
+It is a categorical field.
+The possible values are "yes", "no", "unknown".

+7)loan : If the potential customer has a personal loan.
 It is a categorical field.
 The possible values are "yes", "no", "unknown".